DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table.md

 ------|------|------------
 tableRow | [TableRow](#tablerow) | A table row.
-children | ReactNode | A React node used to render a table row. style? | Object | Styles that should be applied to the root row element.
+children | ReactNode | A React node used to render a table row.

 ### Table.DataRowProps